ArthurChatton/CausalCookbook/README.md

 The choice of the marginal structural model depends on the causal effect of interest.
-A logistic model gives us an estimate of the marginal OR, while a linear model give is an estimate of the risk difference.
+A logistic model gives us an estimate of the marginal OR, while a linear model gives us an estimate of the risk difference.

 Fourth step, the resulting estimates: